Published: October 23, 2024 · Last reviewed: May 1, 2026

 Building a Culture of Security: Beyond Compliance

-Achieving FDA approval is just the beginning.
+Achieving FDA clearance is just the beginning.
 To maintain compliance and protect patients, manufacturers must foster a culture of cybersecurity across their organizations.
 This means:

 - Continuous Training: Equip your team with the knowledge and skills to recognize and respond to cybersecurity threats.